- Cell Biology

 - Contact Us

 Cytokine storm refers to the overactivation of the immune system in response to an infection, leading to excessive or uncontrolled release of proinflammatory cytokines.
-The term originates from organ transplant failures, where an immune reaction to a transplanted organ or tissue triggers Graft-Versus-Host Disease (GvHD) leading to rejection of the transplant.
-In infectious diseases, cytokine storm has been reported in response to infection with cytomegalovirus, influenza virus, group A streptococcus and coronaviruses, such as SARS-CoV, SARS-CoV-2 and MERS.
+Cytokine storm has been reported in response to infection with cytomegalovirus, influenza virus, group A streptococcus and coronaviruses, such as SARS-CoV, SARS-CoV-2 and MERS.
 In COVID-19, increasing cytokine levels correlate with high viral load, respiratory distress and pulmonary damage.
+Often used interchangeably with cytokine release syndrome (CRS), a form of systemic inflammatory response syndrome, cytokine storm is characterized as an immediate onset of CRS.

 Cytokines are small proteins secreted by immune cells for the purpose of communication and coordinating the body's response to infection and trigger inflammation.
 A cytokine response is a series of overlapping signaling networks, with redundancies and alternative pathways.
 An individual cytokine may have multiple, and sometimes unrelated, functions depending on the target cell and the presence/absence of other cytokines.
 The cytokine family includes chemokines, interferons, interleukins, colony-stimulating factors and tumor necrosis factor.

 Infection by SARS-CoV-2 and cytokine storm in the lungs during COVID-19 lead to acute lung injury, characterized by a mononuclear/neutrophilic inflammatory response followed by a chronic fibroproliferative phase.
-In the acute phase of cytokine storm, levels of acute/early response cytokines, including the cytokines TNF-α, IL-1β and IL-6 and the chemokines CXCL10 and CCL2, dramatically increase.
-In contrast to SARS-CoV infection, it has been shown the SARS-Cov-2 infection may preferentially upregulate levels of chemokines, rather than cytokines.
+In the acute phase of cytokine storm, levels of acute/early response cytokines, including the cytokines TNF-α, interleukin (IL)-1β and IL-6 and the chemokines CXCL10 and CCL2, dramatically increase.
 The large-scale release of these factors causes and maintains an aberrant systemic immune response.
 Pulmonary inflammation spills over into the systemic circulation, producing persistent hypotension, hypothermia and leucocytosis, which characterize sepsis.
 This leads to acute respiratory distress syndrome (ARDS) and increased risk of multi-organ failure.

 The cytokine storm phenotype also involves hyperactivation of NF-κB signaling pathways by the action of proinflammatory cytokines at their receptors.
 NF-κB is a transcription factor that regulates the expression of multiple genes, including those for proinflammatory cytokines providing a positive feedback loop.
 It also regulates the activation, differentiation and effector functions of inflammatory T-cells, and there is evidence that it regulates the activation of inflammasomes.